 There has been nothing but silence after The Australian newspaper revealed the NT Government kept over $2 billion of it’s Indigenous aid budget.

 The scathing report from The Australian came at a time when all eyes were on the NT after a shocking case of child sexual abuse hit Tennant Creek.
 The NT is facing a mountain of problems right now.
 From Indigenous health to housing, unemployment to education.
 Indigenous communities really need all the help they can get.
-The situation is nothing short of a national disgrace.
+Overcrowded housing in Indigenous communities is believed to be a major factor behind some of the world’s highest rates of so called third world diseases such as rheumatic heart disease.

 While many people have their fingers pointed directly at Aboriginal communities, no one seems to be questioning the $2 billion of Indigenous funding that was taken out of Indigenous aid budgets by the NT Govt.
 Can you honestly say that problems would be so bad in these communities if the $2 billion was invested like it was supposed to be?